 The images can be in any format supported by Matlab, including TIF, BMP, GIF, PNG and JPEG.
 The images can be either grayscale or RGB (CFQuant will convert RGB images to grayscale images using the channels selected by the user).
-The images can have any bit depth, but CFQuant reduces images to a maximum of nine bits per pixel for faster processing.
+The images can have any bit depth, but CFQuant reduces images to values between 0-511 (effectively nine bits per pixel, but stored at 16-Bit) for faster processing.
 Nonetheless, it is recommended to use 16-Bit images if possible.
 It is also recommended to not edit the images, as editing may alter the pixel values and lead to inaccurate results.